BoscoZhangers/BoscoZhangers/README.md

 ## Hey there, I'm Bosco! 👋

 I'm a motivated and passionate full-stack developer with a keen interest in software development, artificial intelligence, and machine learning.
+I've recently been deeply invested in studying neural networks and large language models LLMs!
 I am always looking for opportunities to learn and make a positive impact.

 <br>